OpenFAST/openfast/docs/source/working.rst

 - *The input file "FILE" was not found*: As indicated, the input file is not found.
 Linux and Mac platforms are case sensitive, and require forward slashes.
 OpenFAST accepts relative or absolute path.
 Relative paths are expressed with respect to the file where they are referenced.

 - *Invalid input in file "FILE" while trying to read VAR*: Such errors typically occurs at initialization, when reading one of the input file of OpenFAST.
 It can be that the variable in the input file has a wrong type (integer instead of logical, float instead of string, etc.).
-Very often though, such error  indicates that the input file is not at the right version for the version of OpenFAST.
+Very often though, such an error indicates that the input file is not formatted propertly for the version of OpenFAST your are executing.
  Most likely your file is outdated.
 Lines are often added to the OpenFAST input files.
 You can have a look at :ref:`api_change` to see what lines have changed between versions of OpenFAST, or look at the `r-test <https://github.com/openfast/r-test>`__ to find working examples of input files for the latest release and dev version of OpenFAST.

 - *A fatal error occurred when parsing data from "FILE".
 The variable "VAR" was not found on line #II*.
 Such errors are similar to the one described above.
 Check that your file has the proper format for the version of OpenFAST you are using.